Hiking At Its Best: The Top North Georgia Hiking Trails To Visit!

 Jacks River Day Hike

 A bird watchers paradise is waiting for you on the Jacks River Day Hike.
-This trail takes in some of the best Cohutta wilderness and is rated at a difficulty level of moderate but is a relatively short trail.
+This trail takes in some of the best Cohutta wilderness and is rated at a difficulty level of moderate, but it is a relatively short trail.
 Features include river views and some of the best bird-watching opportunities in the area.
-Don’t leave your dog at home as leased dogs are invited to join you on this bird-watching adventure.
+Don’t leave your dog at home as leashed dogs are invited to join you on this bird-watching adventure.

 Lake Blue Ridge Loop